n0ntakorn/n0ntakorn/README.md

 - 👋 Hi, I’m @n0ntakorn
-- 👀 I’m interested in 🌱 I’m currently learning ...
+- 👀 I’m interested in mobile application development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach out to me at nontakorn223@gmail.com

 <!---
 n0ntakorn/n0ntakorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.